Illness Guidelines

 COVID

-If you have concerns or questions related to illness issues, please contact the school nurse at 701-572-1580 Ext 1030.
-Exclusion guidelines of ill children are set by the North Dakota Department of Health: NDDoH Exclusion Guidelines or call 800-427-2180.
+Exclusion guidelines of ill children are set by the North Dakota Department of Health.
+For more Information see the NDDoH Exclusion Guideline (PDF) or call 800-427-2180.